 Symptom Possible Cause Possible Solution Defibrillator does not turn on.
 There is no power.
-Connect the Power cord Audio is too low or absent.
-The QRS, Voice, volumes configured to a Very softer Off Setting.
-Adjust the Voice volume POT and increase the volume using the knobs on the side panel.
-External Power Interrupted.
-AC/DC power was removed; now Operating from battery power.
-Connect Power cord.
-QRS beeper inaudible or beeps do not occur with teachers complex.
+Connect the Power cord to the device Audio is too low or absent.
+The QRS, Voice, volumes configured to a Very softer OR Off Setting.
+Adjust the Voice volume knob and increase the volume using the knobs on the side panel.
+QRS beep inaudible or beeps do not occur with teachers complex.
 The amplitude of the QRS Complex is too small to detect.
 Select a different lead.
 Poor ECG signal quality (Noisy trace, wandering baseline, etc.) From signal acquired through monitoring electrodes.
 The monitoring electrodes are not making proper contact with the patient.
 Check that the monitoring electrodes are properly applied.
 If necessary, prepare the patient's skin and apply new electrodes.
 Poor ECG signal quality (Noisy trace, wandering baseline, etc.) From signal acquired through monitoring electrodes.
-The monitoring electrodes are outdated or driedout.
+The monitoring electrodes are outdated or dried- out.
 Check the date code on the electrodes.
 Do not open the electrode package until immediately prior to use